deflect-ca/deflect/docs/RunningContainerDescription.md

-      that need these credentials. my very expedient way of persisting that password for the next run has been to copy/paste it out of the output on the screen and into the python source code. this is definitely one of the places i've punted on coming up with a better solution.
+      that need these credentials. my very expedient way of persisting that password for the next run has been to copy/paste it out of the output on the screen and into the python source code. this is definitely one of the places i've punted on coming up with a better solution (probably i have to add a folder like `persisted-between-runs/` to my `input/` and `output/` folders).

 * bind-server
     * i hate bind9. if you look at the config in `container/controller/bind-server/`, you'll see some of what i had to do to get useful logs.
+    * from what i've read, i understand that much of bind9's complexity comes from it being both a recursive resolver and an authoritative nameserver. we only need the latter part. we should probably investigate using something simpler *or* (since we're using a third party dns host anyway) a third party host that we post records to over http.

 * pebble
-    * if certbot is an acme/LetsEncrypt frontent, this is the backend. it's only for generating fake certs in testing/staging environments.
+    * certbot is an acme/LetsEncrypt frontend, this is the backend. it's only for generating fake certs in testing/staging environments.
     * IIRC one inconvenient thing was that (as an anti-footgun measure), when you deploy a new instance of this, you can't give it an existing private key to use -- it always